 L64 PNP 390 PNP Reading Class

-Each time this course is offered a book is selected that does an exemplary job of bringing together insights and results from multiple disciplines in targeting an important topic.
-We read and discuss the book and possibly a small amount of supplementary reading.
-A short presentation and paper are required.
-Prerequisite: PNP major standing.
+Each time this course is offered a book will be selected that does an exemplary job of bringing together insights and results from multiple disciplines in targeting an important topic.
+We will read and discuss the book and possibly a small amount of supplementary reading.
+A short presentation and paper will be required.
+Prerequisite: PNP Major standing

 View Sections